 If I were to invest in more than one stock, it would be a diversified (because one company can still go under, be nationalised, or screw up somehow) basket of Juniors.

 UPDATE: I’ve removed the list of mining stocks.
 You can see the personal investment portfolio of Gold Ventures online.
 I also recommend SilverChartist, whose paid group I joined, and who also gives free advice on Twitter.

 How to buy mining stocks

 I don’t have time to do a broker-by-broker review, and I wouldn’t trust any that I found online anyway.
-I’m looking at Interactive Investor (no affiliation) because they are good enough.
-Small mining stocks are not that easy to find on most brokers, but Interactive Investor includes stocks on the Toronto Stock Exchange, and has every single one of the Top Ten above, as well as many more mining stocks.
-Their fee structure seems competitive: they charge a flat monthly fee, and on top of that £20 for each international trade (£10 if you have the higher membership level), and otherwise no percentages or holding fees.
+I’m looking at Interactive Brokers (no affiliation) because they are good enough.
+Small mining stocks are not that easy to find on most brokers, but Interactive Brokers includes stocks on the Toronto Stock Exchange, and has a lot of juniors and explorers.
+Their fees are much lower than Interactive Investor, which is the company I mentioned in previous versions of this article.

 Some people have told me that they don’t want to buy silver just yet because the price isn’t doing much.
 Unfortunately, some people will then resist buying when the price shoots up because it’s now “too expensive”.
 How long do we have while silver and miners are cheap?
 Probably not very long.